ltalirz/aiida-on-azure/README.md

     --auth-mode login
 ```

-Where the first command gives the user the capability of generating the container and the second creates the container itself.

-### Deployment/configuration of the **aiida-machine**
+### 2. Deployment/configuration of the **aiida-machine**
 This machine will host the CycleCloud server which will be used to spawn the **compute-cluster**.
 This can be done in several ways, either using the [Azure marketplace](https://docs.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8), an [ARM template](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/install-arm?view=cyclecloud-8), using a [container](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/run-in-container?view=cyclecloud-8) or via [manual installation](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/install-manual?view=cyclecloud-8).
-In this guide the manual installation si followed.
+This guide follows the manual installation route.

-The first thing to do is to [deploy a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) in the resource group that has been created.
+Start by [deploying a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) in your resource group.
 The configuration of the machine will depend on the number of users and applications that will be deployed.
-It is important to consider that this machine will be always on, so it is important to strike the right balance of performance and cost.
-The VM should have a Linux OS, for simplicity Ubutnu will be used for this example, though the procedure is similar for RHEL.
+Consider that this machine will be always-on, so it is important to strike the right balance of performance and cost.
+The VM should have a Linux OS - here we choose Ubuntu, though the procedure is similar for RHEL.

-One can [create the VM using an SSH key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal#create-virtual-machine), of this way one can connect using a RSA key.
+One can [create the VM using an SSH key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal#create-virtual-machine), in this way one can connect using a RSA key.
 One can improve the security by requiring that all users connect [only using RSA keys](https://askubuntu.com/questions/346857/how-do-i-force-ssh-to-only-allow-users-with-a-key-to-log-in).
 It is also recommended to setup [fail2ban](https://www.digitalocean.com/community/tutorials/how-to-protect-ssh-with-fail2ban-on-ubuntu-20-04), to try to protect against brute force attacks as much as possible.

 The public IP address of the machine can be [static](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-networks-static-private-ip-arm-pportal#change-private-ip-address-to-static) and a [DNS label](https://docs.microsoft.com/en-us/azure/virtual-machines/create-fqdn) can be given.
 Though not strictly necessary (in contrast to the head node of the **compute-cluster**) it might be useful to ease the connection to the VM.

-Once the machine is created, and the connectivity is solved (SSH keys, fail2ban, DNS label, etc.) one should update the VM `sudo apt-get update && sudo apt-get upgrade` to ensure that the latest security patches and updates are applied.
+Once the machine is created, and the connectivity is solved (SSH keys, fail2ban, DNS label, etc.), update the VM `sudo apt-get update && sudo apt-get upgrade` to ensure that the latest security patches and updates are applied.

 #### Install CycleCloud
 The next step is to [install CycleCloud](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/install-manual?view=cyclecloud-8), for which one first needs to install a couple of dependencies: